sifisKoen/sifisKoen/README.md

 - 🔭 I just launched with:
 -->

 - 🌱 I’m currently learning Go lang.
-(I am tring at least)🤣
-- 📘 I’m currently reading for my Cisco CCNA DevNet certification.
+- 📘 I’m currently studing in KTH Royal Institute of Technology.
 - 👯 I’m looking to collaborate with other developers.
 - ⚡ Fun fact: I love geek movies like the LOTR, and I am a big nerd with fantasy books.